rackerlabs/design-system/_component_design/cards.md

 - Construct cards so they are uniform in size.
 - Do not use cards in place of robust data tables or with a large quantity of data entries.
-- There is no limit to the number of cards that can be used; however, ensure the page use case justifies the data.
+- The number of cards that you can use is unlimited.
+However, ensure that the page use case justifies the data.
 - Do not overuse cards in an application.
-Too many pages with cards can be confusing to users because they cannot intuitively determine the page they are on.
+Too many pages with cards might confuse users because they cannot intuitively determine the page that they are on.
 - Do not include too much information on a card.
 Include only high-level information on a card, and link to more detailed information.
-- If the information is better presented in a list or table pattern, do not use cards.
-If you believe card grids might appeal to some users, you can present both layout options.
+- If the information is better presented in a list or table, do not use cards.
+If you believe that card grids might appeal to some users, you can present both layout options.
 - If you use a card grid as an alternate view to a table view (or a list view), ensure you allow the user to switch to their preferred view.

 {% endcolumn %}